 Supervisors should not assume that all supervisees know how to work specific technologies.
-They should test the platform before the session starts, providing support to anyone who needs help to access the session.
-Having backup options available is also useful in case the chosen platform is unavailable or doesn't work.
+They should test the platform before the session starts, providing support to anyone who needs help to access the session.14 Having backup options available is also useful in case the chosen platform is unavailable or doesn't work.
 It is particularly crucial when using digital platforms that the supervisor ensures that no confidential information is shared unless the platform has been secured to allow for confidential information sharing.
+Having an alternative way of connecting is essential if there is a connection interrpution while someone is in distress.